 Although not top of anyone’s list, psychometric tests are a fact of life, and whilst they may seem daunting at first, they do have your best interests at heart.

+Are psychometric tests fair?
+Or are they a necessary evil?
 Psychometric tests offer a fair and objective way of measuring your ability, aptitude, intelligence, critical reasoning or behavioural style.
-They are often used within recruitment processes with the aim of helping employers identify the most suitable candidates for job applications based on the extent to which their personality and cognitive abilities match those required to perform well in the role.
+They are often used within a recruitment process with the aim of helping employers identify the most suitable candidates for job applications based on the extent to which their personality and cognitive abilities match those required to perform well in the role.

 What Makes a Test Psychometric?